 Having a BallSome of the best athletes at the US Open never actually swing a racquet.
-As Scott Christian discovered, joining the ranks of the US Open ballpersons takes agility, enthusiasm—and a great arm.
+As Scott Christian discovered, joining the ranks of the US Open ballperson takes agility, enthusiasm—and a great arm

 Like little green rockets, three tennis balls zing overhead in quick succession.
 The first narrowly grazes Court 11’s waist-high chain-link fence as it comes down, landing just in front of the bleachers and then skittering to a stop in the middle of a walkway at the USTA Billie Jean King National Tennis Center.
 The second ball clears the fence completely, disappearing under a distant hedge.
 And the third one?
 Well, let’s just say that a weather eye is a necessity when the teenager winging balls across the court has more strength than accuracy, a lesson unfortunately learned by a photographer, who will spend the rest of the US Open ballperson tryouts nursing a lump on her forehead.

-“Baseball players always make really good ballpersons,” says Cathie Delaney, assistant director of ballpersons for the US Open.
-“At other Grand Slam [tournaments] they roll the ball.
-But here we need baseball players because they throw it.”
-Of course, throwing ability is only one attribute that Delaney, who’s been running the US Open ballperson operation along with US Open Director of Ballpersons Tina Taps for about 25 years, looks for.
-Every June approximately 350 to 400 ballperson hopefuls spread out across seven courts of the USTA Billy Jean King National Tennis Center in Flushing, Queens, New York, to sprint, throw and collect balls in a variety of drills meant to simulate the conditions of a professional tennis match.
+Of course, good aim is only one attribute that Cathie Delaney, assistant director of ballpersons for the US Open who’s been running the US Open ballperson operation along with US Open Director of Ballpersons Tina Taps for about 25 years, looks for.
+Every June approximately 400 ballperson hopefuls spread out across seven courts of the USTA Billie Jean King National Tennis Center in Flushing, Queens, New York, to sprint, roll and collect balls in a variety of drills meant to simulate the conditions of a professional tennis match.
 Evaluating those hopefuls, and making the first round of cuts (there are two rounds, plus an interview), are a group of ballperson veterans selected by Delaney and Taps.

 For those trying out for both positions, each takes a turn at net, and then at back, or vice versa.
-The net position involves sprinting back and forth, collecting stray balls and hurling them accurately back to the back-of-baseline.
+The net position involves sprinting back and forth, collecting stray balls and rolling them accurately back to the back-of-baseline.
 It’s a job that requires agility, excellent hand-eye coordination and a strong lower back because of the amount of crouching involved.
-For back-of-baseline, it’s all about throwing and catching.
-The primary drill is to throw three balls in quick succession across the court to the ballperson in the other back position.
-The throw has to arrive accurately and with no more than one bounce.
-And no hitting civilians.
-Those on the receiving end have to catch the balls without dropping them.
+For back-of-baseline, it’s all about catching and rolling.
+The primary drill is to roll three balls in quick succession across the court to the ballperson in the other back position.
+The ball has to arrive accurately (without hitting any civilians).
+Those on the receiving end are tasked with collecting the balls.